 Outsourcing your IT department has become one of the most popular functions of your company that traditionally was held internally, and for a good reason.
 Technology problems are becoming increasingly more challenging with every employee and customer wanting to access information from anywhere, at any time, and on any device.
 These challenges make it easy to look elsewhere for expertise, rather than hiring your own team of engineers, due to the difficulties associated with building a brand new team in an area where your company has no experience.

 Today, every company needs IT to function, and every small business has some level of IT expertise.
-This expertise ranges from the office manager trying to do her best keeping every employee updating their firewall to stay compliant to the former network consultant who re-invented himself by getting his CPA, but is stuck doing more technology management than accounting.
+This expertise ranges from the office manager trying to do his best keeping every employee updating their firewall to stay compliant to the former network consultant who re-invented herself by getting her CPA, but is stuck doing more technology management than accounting.
 In both cases, neither employee is focusing on what they were hired for, and therefore, are less likely to make it a priority.
 The company is less efficient because the technical infrastructure is not being fully optimized, and the most important resources – the people – are being utilized to their fullest potential.